 Beasain is a small town of 13,000 people, around 20 miles south west of San Sebastian.
 The local team SD Beasain, was formed in 1905, and as you would expect of a team from such a small town, spent much of its first 85 years playing at a local level.
-There were 10 consecutive seasons at Tercera level in from the mid 50's, but nothing of any great consequence until the early 1990's.
+There were 10 consecutive seasons at Tercera level in from the mid 50's, but nothing of any great consequence happened until the early 1990's.

 There was then of period of success that saw the team rise up to Segunda B, challenge for promotion to the Liga Adelente on 2 occasions, and then famously in 2001, beat local big-wigs Real Sociedad, 2-1 in the Copa del Rey.
 The league campaigns of 94/95 & 97/98 saw the club record top four finishes and thus qualify for the play-offs.
-In 94/95 Beasain was grouped with Almeria, Racing ferrol & Valencia Mestalla.
-However the gulf in class proved too much and the club finished bottom of the group with just 2 points. three years later, the club returned to the play-offs, but it was more of the same, finishing bottom of a group that featured Terrassa, Malaga & Talavera CF.
+In 94/95 Beasain was grouped with Almeria, Racing Ferrol & Valencia Mestalla.
+However the gulf in class proved too much and the club finished bottom of the group with just 2 points.
+Three years later, Beasain returned to the play-offs, but it was more of the same, finishing bottom of a group that featured Terrassa, Malaga & Talavera CF.

 |Loinaz in the 1990's - The club's most successful period|

-|Loinaz from above.
+|Loinaz & Igartza from above.
 The old configuration in 2001 (left) and 8 years later in 2009|

 |Old and new side by side in 2010|

 Loinaz's redevelopment coincided with Beasain's centenary in 2005 and features a raised, full length cantilevered stand and three sides of hard standing.
 By 2005, SD Beasain's 10 year stay in Segunda B was over and since then, the new Loinaz stadium has only seen football at Tercera level.